peepsid/peepsid-apps/README.md

-# ScatterApps
+# PeepsIDApps

-## Check out https://get-scatter.com/Apps to see the link of apps.
+## Check out https://iamfreedom.us to see the link of apps.

 ### Adding new apps